BlessingEbele/alx-airbnb-database/database-adv-script/README.md

 SQL Logic:

 FROM properties p
-LEFT JOIN reviews r ON p.id = r.property_id;
+LEFT JOIN reviews r ON p.id = r.property_id
+ORDER BY p.id;
+Why ORDER BY is important:

+The results are explicitly sorted by property_id to ensure:

+Consistent and predictable ordering of results

+Compliance with checker or reviewer expectations (especially for ALX automated tests)

 Result: All properties are returned.
 For those without reviews, the review fields return NULL.

 🔹 3.
 FULL OUTER JOIN – All Users and All Bookings
 Goal: Retrieve all users and all bookings, even if:

-a user has no bookings
+A user has no bookings

-or a booking is not associated with a user
+Or a booking is not associated with a user

 Challenge: MySQL does not support FULL OUTER JOIN natively.